-University of Illinois Title IX Coordinator: Danielle Fleenor, can be contacted in person at the Title IX Office, 614 E. Daniel Street, Suite 303, Champaign, IL 61820; by phone at (844) 616-7978; or by email at titleixcoordinator@illinois.edu for any reports of sexual misconduct, including Title IX Sexual Harassment.
+The University of Illinois Title IX Coordinator, Danielle Fleenor, can be contacted in person at the Title IX Office, 614 E. Daniel Street, Suite 303, Champaign, IL 61820; by phone at (844) 616-7978; or by email at titleixcoordinator@illinois.edu for any reports of sexual misconduct, including Title IX Sexual Harassment.
 The Title IX Office can meet with you to go over supportive measures, resources, and reporting options available to you and answer any questions you may have about the process.

-Office for Student Conflict Resolution (OSCR): You may report incidents involving student respondents (persons reported to be the perpetrator of the conduct that could constitute sexual misconduct) to OSCR, 300 Turner Student Services Bldg., 610 E. John Street, Champaign, IL 61820, as well by contacting them to set up an appointment by phone at (217) 333-3680 or email at conflictresolution@illinois.edu.

-Office for Access & Equity (OAE): Incidents involving employee respondents may be reported OAE, 614 E. Daniel Street, Suite 303, Champaign, IL 61820, by contacting them to set up an appointment by phone at (217) 333-0885, by email at eeodivision@illinois.edu, or by submitting the online reporting form.
+You may report incidents involving student respondents (person reported to be the perpetrator of the conduct that could constitute sexual misconduct) to the Office for Student Conflict Resolution, 300 Turner Student Services Bldg., 610 E. John Street, Champaign, IL 61820, as well by contacting them to set up an appointment by phone at (217) 333-3680 or email at conflictresolution@illinois.edu.
+Incidents involving employee respondents may be reported to the Office for Access & Equity 614 E. Daniel Street, Suite 303, Champaign, IL 61820, by contacting them to set up an appointment by phone at (217) 333-0885, by email at eeodivision@illinois.edu, or by submitting the online reporting form.
 Please see I Want to Report an Incident and FAQs about Reporting for additional information.